TOAST-DOCS/Container-Kubernetes/en/user-guide.md

     app.kubernetes.io/part-of: ingress-nginx
 ```

-After service object is created, check if it is associated with an external load balancer.
-The **EXTERNAL-IP** field must include floating IP address setting.
+After a service object is created, check if it is associated with an external load balancer.
+The **EXTERNAL-IP** field must include floating IP address.

 ```
 $ kubectl apply -f ingress-nginx-lb.yaml